tordevries/debuggr/README.md

 A string variable for the format of the PHP date function used in the timing logs, if logTimings is true.
 The default is month/day/year plus 24-hour hour:minute:second, or "m/d/Y H:i:s".

 #### allowCURLtoBypassHTTPS (advanced)
-A Boolean value which, if true, and if _allowRemoteFileReading_ is true, will load remote HTTPS pages without a complete SSL certificate check. _This is a security risk;_ you may be subject to a MITM (man in the middle) HTTPS attack.
+A Boolean value which, if true, and if _allowRemoteFileReading_ is true, will instruct cURL to load remote HTTPS pages without a complete SSL certificate check. _This is a security risk;_ you may be subject to a MITM (man in the middle) HTTPS attack.
 However, this is a low security risk as long as you are reading publicly-accessible URLs without passing usernames or other identifiable information.
 The default is true.
 If set to false, you should configure _certificatePathForCURL_ as noted below.

 #### certificatePathForCURL (advanced)
-A string variable containing an absolute path to your web server's SSL security certificate.
+A string variable containing an absolute path to your web server's SSL security certificate for use by cURL when _allowCURLtoBypassHTTPS_ is true.
 The default is "/etc/ssl/certs", though it is impossible to predict if that will work for your server.
 This setting has no effect if _allowCURLtoBypassHTTPS_ is true.

 ---
 ## Future Features